zqb7758/PTM/README.md

-<<<<<<< HEAD
 # PTM
 Implementation Code for paper "Enhancing the transferabilities of adversarial examples by perspective tilting."
 =======
-# STM
-This repository contains the PyTorch code for the paper:

-[Enhancing the Transferability of Adversarial Examples by Random Perspective Tilting].

-which has been accepted by .

 ## Requirements
 * python == 3.8.20